 Individual faculty members and academic departments define individual requirements for their particular courses and publish these requirements in their syllabi.
+For asynchronous courses, the instructor determines the type of engagement that counts as required attendance for the course.
 Failure to meet such requirements may result in lowered grades or an involuntary withdrawal from a course and, if the last day to withdraw with a W has passed, a failing grade.

 The College also grants an associate academic dean the right, following a consultation with the faculty member of record, to withdraw a student administratively from any course in which he or she has reached the number of absences listed below.
 In no way should students interpret these limits as acceptable or automatically allowable.
 Instead, they represent the point at which College policy authorizes administrative withdrawal; a student with this number of absences will have missed 20 percent of a given course, and fairness to other students dictates the administrative withdrawal.